ai-driven-dev/aliases/README.md

 ## 💻 Development

-In the `aiddc` directory, you can run the following command to install the scripts locally and add the aliases to your `.bashrc` file.
+In the cloned directory, you can run the following command to install the scripts locally and add the aliases to your `.bashrc` file.

 ### Scripts